Eating Strawberries! Strawberries are rich in vitamin C and B vitamins like riboflavin, niacin, thiamine, and folate.

 Strawberries pack antioxidants, polyphenols, and anti-inflammatory compounds that can eliminate free radicals and boost your immunity against various ailments.

-The fruit is a good source of vitamin C, which protects you from heart diseases, stroke, and inflammation.
+The fruit is a good source of vitamin C, which protects you from heart disease, stroke, and inflammation.
 Humans can’t produce vitamin C naturally or store it in the body.

 You should take the vitamin through diet, so you need a daily serving of strawberries and other vitamin C-rich foods.